Data Quality Metric Library

 Reduced understanding of traffic demand and loading on the network, and subsequently levels of service provided, network resilience, pavement and surfacing renewals forward works programming, etc.

-Incorrect reporting of achieved lengths by lane-km in the ONRC Cost Efficiency Performance Measures.
+Incorrect reporting of achieved lengths by lane-km in the ONRC and ONF Cost Efficiency Performance Measures.

 Potential reason(s) for not being at the expected standard unique to this metric